Platypus-Tech/platypus-os-original-drafts/README.md

 #### The `platypusPrompt `folder
 That is where the command line for logging in, and other stuff goes, it is in another repository.
 #### The `bash` folder
-That is where I am (slowly but steadily) putting in the code from the bash shell.
+That is where I am (slowly but steadily) putting in the code for the bash shell from the [source tarball](https://github.com/Platypus-Tech/platypus-os-desktop-alpha/blob/main/command%20lines/bash-5.0.tar.gz).
 ### The `Desktop tools` folder
 This is where the desktop environment goes, if I could only upload a folder.
 ### The `internet-stuff` folder